National Taiwan University of Science and Technology

+The National Taiwan University of Science and Technology (NTUST), also known as TaiwanTech, is a public research university in Taipei, Taiwan.
+Established in 1974, it was originally a vocational college dedicated to science, technology, engineering, and mathematics.

+The university has five campuses, with its main campus in Gongguan covering an area of approximately 10 hectare.
+As of 2023, it has more than 5,000 undergraduates and 6,000 graduate students.
+Its seven academic colleges host 14 departments and 24 graduate programs.

+NTUST, in partnership with National Taiwan University and National Taiwan Normal University, form the National Taiwan University System.
+In addition, the number of international master's and doctoral students at NTUST is the largest in Taiwan.

 History

 National Taiwan University of Science and Technology, formerly known as National Taiwan Institute of Technology, was established on 22 July 1974, as the first and the best higher education institution of its kind within the technological and vocational education system in Taiwan.
 By extending this system to the highest level, the university was intended to meet the need created by the rapid economic and industrial development for highly trained engineers and managers.